abuhuraira24/Social_Media_Application/README.md

 #### Client

 - React JS
-- Redux (for managing and centralizing application state)
+- Context API (for managing and centralizing application state)
 - React-router-dom (To handle routing)
 - Axios (for making api calls)
-- Material UI & CSS Module (for User Interface)
+- Styled Commponents & SCSS Module (for User Interface)
-- React simple Snackbar (To display success/error notifications)
+- React toastify  (To display success/error notifications)
 - Cloudinary (to allows users to upload their business logo)
-- Apex Charts (to display payment history)
 - React-google-login (To enable authentication using Google)
+- Apollo Clien (to data fetching)

 #### Server